Didi1081/Friend_Finder/README.md

 ![](https://github.com/Didi1081/Friend_Finder/blob/master/ss2.png)

-3. Answer the question by click on the drop down.
-Then go to the next question by clicking the navigation dots under the picture.
+3. Answer the question by clicking on the drop down bar.
+To go to the next question, click on the navigation dots under picture.

 ![](https://github.com/Didi1081/Friend_Finder/blob/master/ss3.png)